 Found within the North West region, Ulverstone enjoys a wonderful setting.
 It is spotted at the mouth of the Leven River, so water vistas abound.
 Endless coastal outlooks and riverside views help create an ambience that's perfect for a short getaway.
 Better yet, this alluring town is within easy reach of amazing, variable attractions.

-Essential experiences: Venturing to Gunns Plains Cave, witnessing breathtaking views from Leven Canyon, or seeing little penguins at Lillico Beach.
+Essential experiences: Venture to nearby Gunns Plains Caves, witness breathtaking views from Leven Canyon, or spy little penguins at Lillico Beach.